-The process of fragmentation, tentatively illustrated in figure 11, might not be as unlikely as it first seems, because there would appear to be important similarities in the relevant boundary patterns.
+The process of fragmentation, tentatively illustrated in figure 10, might not be as unlikely as it first seems, because there would appear to be important similarities in the relevant boundary patterns.
 Firstly, the manorial centre of Oldswinford (i.e. the settlement itself) probably did not lie within the 1290 Bettecote & Foxcote; and, if the present boundary analysis is correct, it had also lain outside the charter estate.

 Moreover, the course of the charter estate's boundary between the settlements of Bedcote and Oldswinford appears to be very similar to the boundary line of the 1866 parish of Stourbridge, the 1699 Stourbridge township, the 1622 Bedcote sub-manor, and in all probability the 1290 Bettecote & Foxcote.
 We have already noted that the charter boundary might have followed a more northerly precursor of Heath Lane and Glasshouse Hill between waypoints 16 and 17 (i.e. Grendel's mere and the stone chamber), perhaps running very close to the southern boundary of the later Bedcote sub-manor (i.e. between markers 16b and 17b on figure 7).
-The marking out of the charter boundary might even have led to the supposed boundary stone (OE $h\bar{a}n$ - see the discussion of waypoint 17 previously) being sited upon Hanbury Hill.
-However, it is entirely possible that this part of the boundary antedates even the Swinford charter, perhaps being an earlier dividing line between the townships of Bedcote and Pedmore.

-When the new Oldswinford and Pedmore manorial boundaries were eventually imposed upon the landscape (some time after the mid-tenth century), severe damage must have been done to the integrity of the charter estate; and, given the distribution of settlements and natural boundary features within the latter, a fragment encompassing the two main settlements (Bedcote and Foxcote) would seem to be a likely consequence.
+When the new Oldswinford and Pedmore manorial boundaries were imposed upon the landscape, severe damage must have been done to the integrity of the charter estate; and, given the distribution of settlements and natural boundary features within the latter, a fragment encompassing the two main settlements (Bedcote and Foxcote) would seem to be a likely consequence.
 Whether this fragment had any official standing or administrative purpose, or whether its name (used in the 1290 Finalis Concordia) was just a colloquial term for a locally-recognised area within the manor is a matter of conjecture.